tinywasm/client/docs/ISSUE_BUG_MODES_COMPILATIONS.md

 ## Priority

-**HIGH** - This breaks a core feature of the TinyWasm package and prevents users from accessing different compilation modes.
+**HIGH** - This breaks a core feature of the WasmClient package and prevents users from accessing different compilation modes.

 ## Next Steps